-In fact ethyl alcohol is considered a depressant and psychotic drug due to the impact it has on the body, brain and emotional behavior.
+Ethyl alcohol is a depressant and psychotic drug that adversely impacts the body, brain, and emotional behavior.

-In these situations an individual who has become dependent on alcohol may believe they cannot function properly without alcohol and feel a consistent compulsion to drink in order to feel better.
+In these situations, individuals who have become dependent on alcohol may believe they cannot function properly without alcohol and feel a consistent compulsion to drink to feel better.

 Side effects of alcohol abuse: